Are UK bonuses taxed?

 There are also limits on how much you can pay into your pension.

-· You get a £40,000 annual pension contributions allowance – you can roll this over for up to 3 years if you’ve got any unused allowances.
+You get an annual pension contributions allowance of £60,000 or the equivalent of your annual salary; whichever is the lower – you can roll this over for up to 3 years if you’ve got any unused allowances.

 So for a high earner getting regular bonuses, these allowance are something to bear in mind.
 But for one off bonuses now and then, you’ll probably stay within the allowances if you use bonus sacrifice.